Appointments/Information: (970) 491-5268

 GENERAL STATISTICAL CONSULTING

 The laboratory provides general statistical consulting to researchers from every college at the University.
 Conducting approximately 1000 consulting sessions each year, consultants offer advice ranging from the planning and design of experiments to the analysis and interpretation of experimental results.
 There is no charge to CSU faculty, staff and graduate students for general consultation.
-Please see Statistical Laboratory Policies below.
+We do not consult on material or assignments related to courses, please discuss with your instructor.
+See Statistical Laboratory Policies below.
 Call 491-5268 to schedule appointments.

 After you have scheduled a meeting with a consultant on a new project, you are asked to complete this consulting form.
 Please email a copy to Stats_ddp@mail.colostate.edu, fax a copy to 970-491-1084, or print and bring with you to the appointment.

 Faculty consultants are:

 Dr. Ann Hess, General consulting and bioinformatics, microarray analysis, proteomics